-the steam drum, and the outer water drums are connected to drum by a downcomer at the end similar to that fitted with see of small tube boiler, while the centre drum is supplied by of large tubes.
-The general arrangement of this type is shown 11 and 12, and it will be seen that the small tubes project over the fire grate, ensuring that the gases from the fire the whole of the tube surface.
+The "Daring" type fitted in torpedo-boat destroyers has a water drum vertically under the steam drum.
+Two smaller water drums are arranged at the sides, the fire-grates being between these and the larger central one.
+Curved tubes of small diameter connect all the lower be steam drum, and the outer water drums are connected to drum by a downcomer at the end similar to that fitted with types of small tube boiler, while the centre drum is supplied by of large tubes.
+The general arrangement of this type is shown 11 and 12, and it will be seen that the small tubes project y over the fire grate, ensuring that the gases from the fire the whole of the tube surface.